 Neurocognitive evaluation costs change depending upon the procedure.
 A full fee schedule is available upon request.
 Neurocognitive evaluations are accepted by all major insurance companies.

 A neurocognitive examination can vary in length from an hour or two to several hours, depending on the specific type of testing done and the tests which must be included in order to rule out certain conditions.

 Neurocognitive examinations should only be performed by specially trained professionals.
 Technically, neurocognitive examination can be legally performed by any individual who holds a license as a psychologist in the state of California.
 This is also true of medicine, in that any licensed physician in the state of California may provide any specialized medical service.
 As with medicine, however, it is considered ethical to provide only services for which you have acquired any specialized training necessary.
 It requires years of extra education and training to perform neuropsychological examinations accurately and safely.
 The surest sign of competence in neuropsychology is certification by the American Board of Clinical Neuropsychology (ABCN) sanctioned by the American Board of Professional Psychology (ABPP).
 This is the board that sanctions all of the primary board certifications in the field of professional psychology.
 The ABCN Board is a non-profit board set up in order to ensure neurocognitive competence.
 It includes a rigorous evaluation process that requires approximately two years in order to be certified.
 First, the prospective neuropsychologist must document that they have received appropriate education and training at the pre and post doctoral levels.
 If admitted to the process, the applicant must pass a comprehensive written examination.
 This is followed by a work sample examination, and finally, by an oral examination which is held twice yearly at the Rush Presbyterian Medical Center in Chicago.
-As of 2016 there are just under 100 ABCN Board Certified neuropsychologists in California and just over 1000 in the United States.
+As of 2019 there are aproximately 120 ABCN Board Certified neuropsychologists in California and just over 1200 in the United States.